+At the direction of the Long-Term Care Insurance (EX) Task Force, or an appointed subgroup, state insurance departments will be requested to periodically provide data and feedback on their state rate increase approval amounts and their state’s use of and reliance on the MSA Advisory Reports.
+The following items may be considered in a feedback survey:

+The number of rate proposals made with the MSA Review Team.

+The number of rate proposals approved by the MSA Review Team.

+Information regarding states approval of MSA recommendations.

+Feedback on additional information states requested.

+Feedback regarding how the review process and methodology could be improved.

-At the direction of the LTCI (EX) Task Force, or appointed Subgroup, state insurance departments will be requested to periodically provide feedback on their state’s use of and reliance on the MSA Advisory Reports.
-State responses will be confidential pursuant to the Master Agreement and aggregated results of feedback surveys will not specifically identify state responses.
-This feedback will aid the Task Force in understanding the practical effects of the MSA Review process in achieving the goal of developing a more consistent state-based approach for reviewing LTCI rate proposals that result in actuarially appropriate increases being granted by the states in a timely manner.
-The feedback will also help refine the review process, improve future reports to better meet participants’ needs Finally, the feedback will assist NAIC leadership in making decisions regarding the technology and staff resources needed for the continued success of the project.
+State responses will be confidential pursuant to the Master Agreement, and aggregated results of feedback surveys will not specifically identify state responses.
+The MSA Team and state insurance regulators welcome feedback from insurers on their experience using the MSA Review Process.
+This collective feedback will aid the Task Force in understanding the practical effects of the MSA Review in achieving the goal of developing a more consistent state-based approach for reviewing LTCI rate proposals that result in actuarially appropriate increases being granted by the states in a timely manner and eliminates cross-state rate subsidization.
+The feedback will also help refine the review process, improve future reports to better meet participants’ needs, and make updates to this MSA Framework.
+Finally, the feedback will assist NAIC leadership in making decisions regarding the technology and staff resources needed for the continued success of the project.
+Aggregated feedback results will be shared with Participating States and insurers as determined appropriate.

 ACTUARIAL REVIEW